bkayratkyzy/Monte_Carlo_Simulations/README.md

 This portfolio completely eliminated 7 sectors from the portfolio.
 (One caveat - PyPortfolioOpt has several methods to calculate expected returns and covariances.
 Different combinations of methods can produce different results.
 It also possible to constrain the optimization to have a min and max percent in each sector.
 We ran an unconstrained portfolio so the optimization was free to take sectors to a zero weighting.)

-Compared to equally weighted portfolio the optimized portfolio outperformed.
+Compared to an equally weighted portfolio the optimized portfolio outperformed.
 However, it is possible this outperformance comes from data mining/overfitting the data.

 ![optimize_equal.png](Images/optimize_equal.png)